tinglesoftware/dotnet-extensions/src/Tingle.Extensions.AnyOf/README.md

 ### Example 2

-Suppose the connection string in _Example 1_ supports three different types:
+Suppose the `Credential` in _Example 1_ supports three different types:

 ```csharp
 using System;